-USE OF CELL PHONES OR PERSONAL COMMUNICATION DEVICES PERSONAL COMMUNICATION DEVICES
+USE OF CELL PHONES OR PERSONAL COMMUNICATION DEVICES

-Students in grades K-8 are not allowed to use or access personal communication devices (PCDs), such as cell phones, during the instructional day unless permitted by a teacher or administrator for educational purposes.
-PCDs must remain out of sight and powered off when not approved for learning.
-Use of PCDs to record, photograph, or transmit audio/video is strictly prohibited without consent, including during field trips or in areas with an expectation of privacy (e.g., locker rooms, restrooms).
-Any inappropriate or unauthorized use-such as cheating, harassment, sexting, or accessing blocked content-will result in disciplinary action, possible confiscation of the device, and, if necessary, involvement of law enforcement.
-Students are responsible for their devices, and the school is not liable for loss or damage.
-Parents should contact students during the school day through the school office.
+High school students (grades 9-12) may use personal communication devices (PCDs), such as cell phones, during non-instructional times like passing periods and lunch.
+During class time, PCDs must be turned off and out of sight or in designated areas within the classroom, unless specifically permitted by a teacher or administrator for educational purposes.
+Unauthorized use of PCDs-including for recording, photographing, or transmitting audio/video, especially in areas where privacy is expected (e.g., restrooms, locker rooms)-is strictly prohibited.
+Using PCDs for harassment, cheating, sexting, or accessing blocked content will result in disciplinary action, potential device confiscation, and possible involvement of law enforcement.
+Students are responsible for the care and security of their devices.
+The school is not liable for loss, theft, or damage.
+To contact a student during the school day, parents should call the school office.